Critical Language Scholarship Program | Health and Safety

 • Never carry more money than you immediately need.
 If you need to carry substantial amounts of money, consider wearing it under your clothes in a concealed money belt or pouch.

-• At home, lock your money and debit/credit cards in a suitcase in your room, and be discreet with money around your host family.
+• In your CLS housing, lock your money and debit/credit cards in a suitcase in your room, and be discreet with money around your host family or roommate(s).
 Even if you trust them, you may not be able to trust visitors or workers they may have over while you are out.
 Bring a luggage lock so you will be able to secure your valuables or private belongings.

 Exchanging Money and Withdrawing Money from an ATM

-There are many safe locations where you can legally exchange money.
-When you do this, you should receive receipts and keep them until you are back in the United States.
-Here are some tips for avoiding problems:
+There are many safe locations where participants can legally exchange money.
+When exchanging money, participants should receive receipts and keep them until they return to the United States.
+Below are some additional tips for avoiding problems:

 • Go with a friend when you exchange money or use an ATM.